taliyahpottruff/ravenfall-trainer/README.md

 # Ravenfall Trainer
 This is a auto-trainer tool for Ravenfall by Zerratar.

-## Requirements
-This bot requires NodeJS.
-Be sure to install that first if you haven't already.
-A dependency free build is not yet available.

 ## How To Use
+### Recommended
+It is recommended you download the latest release from the **Releases** tab.

+### Optional
+If you want to build the program yourself you can follow the instructions below (Note: NodeJS is required to be installed on your computer):
 First you'll need to clone the repository.
 If you have git installed you can type the following into the command-line:
 ```
 git clone https://github.com/TrentonPottruff/ravenfall-trainer.git
 ```
 Otherwise you can download a zip of the repo in the top right if you click the `Clone or download` button.

+### Required Configuration
-Next you'll need to create a `config.json` file and fill it with the follow information (Note: replace the descriptions with the relevant data:
+Next you'll need to create or edit the `config.json` file and fill it with the follow information (Note: replace the descriptions with the relevant data:
 ```JSON
 {
     "username": "Your Twitch username in all lower-case",